frack113/sigma_logsource_helper/README.md

 - questions : a boolean question to take the list of logsource

-# Missing
+# Todo List

-Add a file or a part to select only the correct questions to ask.
+- [ ] check duplicate uuid
+- [ ] check if logsource is deleted ?
+- [ ] check if boolean question use a invalide uuid logsource
+- [ ] add question to select the boolean question
+- [ ] correcting spelling errors

 # Details